fotomain/netlify-email/README.md

-# Send Custom Email Using: Netlify Functions + nodemailer + Google
+# Send Custom Email Using: Netlify Functions + Nodemailer + Google

 To keep things simple, this works with nodemailer+Google gmail service